nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![ClearClassDiagram](images/ClearClassDiagram.png)

-The class diagram above depicts the structure of `CLearCommand`.
+The class diagram above depicts the structure of `ClearCommand`.
 As per any Command class, ClearCommand needs to extend the abstract class Command.

 Additionally, there is a static final static message to be displayed to the user when utilising the Clear Command: